Dairy cows usually have only 1 calf, but can have more in certain cases

-In December, there was an interesting story that everybody in the dairy industry was talking about.
-A dairy cow in Orland, California gave birth to quadruplet heifers!
-It was quite an amazing story because cows normally do not have quadruplets.
-In fact, cows rarely even have triplets, or twins.
+In Dec 2011, A dairy cow in Orland, California gave birth to quadruplet heifers!
+It was quite an amazing story because cows normally don’t have quadruplets.
+In fact, cows rarely have triplets or twins.
 A normal dairy cow usually has only 1 baby at a time.

 According to the veterinarian, the cow released 3 oocytes from her ovaries which were fertilized, one of which split, producing two calves that are genetically identical.
 Another amazing point to this story is that if there had been one bull born, the heifers would have been sterile.
 But because they were all heifers, they will all be able to have babies of their own.